Interview with David Yen for Kung-Fu Kingdom

 David - a fighter and athlete with incredible performance, as well as the son of the legendary Bolo Yenga; the formidable Chinese Hulk, who played Bolo in "Enter the Dragon" and Chong Li "Bloody Sport"!

-Already as a child, David appeared in "Painted Faces", a 1988 film telling the story Jackie Chan, Sammo Hungga and their Peking Opera brothers.
+Already as a child, David appeared in "Painted Faces", a 1988 film telling the story Jackie Chan, Sammo Hunga and their Peking Opera brothers.
 He devoted almost his entire life to a variety of martial arts, such as karate, wushu, taekwondo, kali, boxing, and the field of fitness, which ultimately allowed him to win the title of Mr. California in 1998.
 In addition to working with top athletes from the National Football League and a basketball legend Magic Johnson, he has also proven himself as a training partner for the best athletes and bodybuilders in the world.

 Now he's evolving his talent to showcase his skills in new, innovative ways and bring them, along with his powerful presence, to the big screen... it's only a matter of time, he says.